Mona ground iguana: Taxonomy

 The Mona ground iguana belongs to the genus Cyclura.
 It was named by Thomas Barbour and Gladwyn Kingsley Noble as a species in 1916.
-In 1937, Thomas Barbour considered it to be a subspecies of Cyclura cornuta, although he doubted it was particularly distinct.
-He was followed for the next 60 years.
-Research into scalation patterns in 1977 found little difference between this taxon and the nominotypical subspecies, but markedly more differences in subspecies onchiopsis, and thus found Barbour's 1937 taxonomic interpretation best approximated the obvious relatedness of these taxa.
+In 1937, Barbour considered it to be a subspecies of Cyclura cornuta, although he doubted it was particularly distinct.
+Research into scalation patterns in 1977 found little difference between this taxon and the nominate subspecies on Hispaniola, but markedly more differences in the subspecies onchiopsis, and thus found Barbour's 1937 taxonomic interpretation best approximated the obvious relatedness of these taxa.
 Its specific name, stejnegeri honors Leonhard Hess Stejneger, who, when writing his Herpetology of Porto Rico in 1902, suspected the rhinoceros iguanas of Mona Island might be slightly different in scale count than those in Haiti, although he was unsure.

 In 1993 Robert Powell suggested that all three subspecies of the rhinoceros iguana could be seen as distinct species, if the word "species" was redefined to mean any population which was separated from another population.
-Although it does not appear to be distinct from the nominotypical subspecies morphologically, in a 1999 article, Powell again recommended recognising this population as a different species, based on what he had said in 1993.
+Although it does not appear to be distinct from the nominotypical subspecies morphologically, in a 1999 article, Powell again recommended recognizing this population as a different species, based on what he had said in 1993.
 Some authorities have decided to follow Powell.
 Still, others consider it a regional variant of the parent species, C. cornuta.